WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/custom_elements.md

 // @param[out] dimensions The dimensions to size, if appropriate.
 // @param[out] ratio The intrinsic ratio (width/height), if appropriate.
-// @return True if the element has intrinsic dimensions, false otherwise. virtual bool GetIntrinsicDimensions(Rml::Vector2f& dimensions, float& ratio);
+// @return True if the element has intrinsic dimensions, false otherwise. virtual bool GetIntrinsicDimensions(apui::Vector2f& dimensions, float& ratio);

 // Called when an emitted event propagates to this element, for event types with default actions.
 // Note: See 'EventSpecification' for the events that call this function and during which phase.
-// @param[in] event The event to process. virtual void ProcessDefaultAction(Rml::Event& event);
+// @param[in] event The event to process. virtual void ProcessDefaultAction(apui::Event& event);

 // Called during the update loop after children are updated. virtual void OnUpdate();